Elvis Andrus Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Valdez takes the mound for his first start of the season for the Astros.
+- Javier will make his first start of the season for the Astros.

-- The 29-year-old southpaw last appeared Sunday, Nov.
-6 against the Philadelphia Phillies, when he started and went six innings.
+- The 26-year-old right-hander last appeared Thursday, Nov.
+3 against the Philadelphia Phillies, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.